poeticinjustice/fastfeed/README.md

 * Bootstrap
 * newsapi.org

+Thanks
+Thanks Mike Stenzler for much help on this

 Resources
 For gitignore and as a general resource, I used my aggrenews project which relied on Bobby's express auth and jQuery help from Stack Overflow: https://github.com/poeticinjustice/aggrenews/tree/master